From homogeneous metric spaces to Lie groups: Introduction

-One of our aims is to study the following relation between metric groups.
-Given two topological groups $G$ and $H$, we say that \emph{$G$ may be made isometric to $H$} if there exist admissible left-invariant distance functions $d_G$ and $d_H$ such that the metric spaces $(G, d_G) $ and $(H, d_H)$ are isometric.
-Moreover, if $G$ is already a metric group, then we may impose the extra condition that the new distance function is $(1, C)$-quasi-isometric to the initial one; in this case, the Gromov--Hausdorff distance of the new metric space from the original one is bounded.
+Our contributions here are the observations that quasi-isometry may be sharpened to rough isometry and the additive constant in (a) may be made arbitrarily small.
+For fundamental groups of compact riemannian manifolds, part (b) was shown by \v{S}varc \cite{Svarc} and rediscovered by Milnor \cite{Milnor-note}.
+More recently it has been extended, with quasi-isometry rather than rough isometry, to the case of {quasi}geodesic metrics and to spaces of polynomial growth: see \cite[Theorem 4.C.5.]{Cornulier-Harpe-Geometry} and \cite[Proposition 1.3]{Breuillard-Geometry}.

-As a consequence of our next theorem, every simply connected Lie group may be made isometric to a direct product of a solvable and a compact Lie group.
+One of our aims is to study the following relation between topological groups.
+Given two topological groups \( G \) and \( H \), we say that \emph{\( G \) may be made isometric to \( H \)} if there exist admissible left-invariant metrics \( d_G \) and \( d_H \) such that the metric spaces \( (G, d_G) \) and \( (H, d_H) \) are isometric.
+Moreover, if \( G \) is already a metric group, then we may impose the extra condition that the new metric is roughly isometric to the initial one; in this case, the Gromov--Hausdorff distance of the new metric space from the original one is finite.

-\begin{theorem} Let $(G, d_G)$ be a simply connected metric Lie group.
-Then there are a solvable Lie group $S$, a compact Lie group $K$, and admissible left-invariant distance functions $d_G'$ and $d_{S\times K}$ such that \begin{enumerate}[(i)] \item the spaces $(G, d_G')$ and $(S\times K, d_{S\times K})$ are isometric, and \item the identity map on $G$ is a $(1, C)$-quasi-isometry from $d_G$ to $d_G'$. \end{enumerate} \end{theorem}
+Our next theorem, which relies heavily on the Levi and Iwasawa decompositions, shows that every homogeneous metric manifold may be made isometric to a compact quotient of a direct product of a solvable and a compact Lie group.